Chart Color Schemes

 The level of general health in Clarkson is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Clarkson shows favorable health outcomes; both younger and older age groups have low prevalence of common conditions.
+Clarkson shows favorable health outcomes, with both younger and older age groups exhibiting low prevalence of common health conditions.

 Frequently Asked Questions - Health